 Is it actually using syslog, or writing its own log files?

-/dev/log (which is generally a symlink, so probably also the target of that link).
+If it is using syslog, then you just need to be able to talk to /dev/log (which is generally a symlink, so probably also the target of that link).
 It’d then be up to the daemon listening on that socket to decide where to write the log files (or even be configured to send the logs to another system over the network).
 I don’t think there is an interface that allows this yet.

 If the process is running as a daemon under systemd though, it should already be able to write to the system log by simply writing to stderr though.

 If it is writing the log files itself, then presumably it could be modified to write them to some other location, or be modified to use one of the above options?

 I could imagine to have a “snap-log” interface that actually makes snapd put a snippet into /etc/rsyslog.d/ at snap install time which makes logs for the specific snap autmatically go to $SNAP_DATA/log and also allows the snap to talk to logger…

 While the syslog side here is easy, you would need to make sure to have a proper pattern you can match on for the specific snap logs …

 As a quick and dirty option i’d just use some self shipped service in the snap that simply logs to the writable area and not use the system logger at all … (like … modify the golang syslog you use)

 Right, but if it is using syslog for logging how would it know where its logs will end up in the first place?

 Getting back to the original question: if the software is doing its own logging and is hard coded to try and write its logs to a location under /var/log/..., one forward looking solution would be to use the layouts feature when it is landed.
 This would let you bind mount /var/log (or a subdirectory under it) to a writable location from the perspective of the snap’s mount namespace.
 That might not be so helpful if you’re after a solution that works right now though.